-St Lawrence Dentistry offers Piezo Sonic Technology which can make dental extractions much more gentle.
+St Lawrence Dentistry offers Piezo Sonic Technology, which can make dental extractions much more gentle.

 When we talk about dental extractions there are many goals that Dr. Hawryluk keeps in mind.

-- Keeping the patient comfortable
+- Keeping the patient comfortable.

-- Remain conservative and achieve little or no bone removal around the tooth to be removed
+- Remain conservative and achieve little or no bone removal around the tooth to be removed.

-- Achieving a successful and desired outcome
+- Achieving a successful and desired outcome.

-- Lay the foundations for a possible dental implant
+- Lay the foundations for a possible dental implant.

-- Be able to observe clinical success in the months ahead
+- Be able to observe clinical success in the months ahead.

-When are extracting teeth Dr. Hawryluk is always looking to create the conditions which will allow for the best healing.
-In many cases, when removing teeth, Dr. Hawryluk is creating a bed for something else to go in later such as a dental implant.
-One of the problems which can be encountered in traditional extraction methods is the breaking of the ‘buccal plate’ which is the socket bone next to the cheek.
-It is imperative to keep this in tact to preserve as much bone as possible for the successful placement of a potential future dental implant.
-St. Lawrence Dentistry also wants to make sure the way we take out a tooth is minimally invasive so when the patient goes home after the tooth removal they are comfortable.
+When extracting teeth, Dr. Hawryluk is always looking to create the conditions which will allow for the best healing.
+The dentist is often building a bed for something else to go in later, such as a dental implant.
+One of the problems encountered in traditional extraction methods is the breaking of the ‘buccal plate’, which is the socket bone next to the cheek.
+It is imperative to keep this intact to preserve as much bone as possible for the successful placement of a potential future dental implant.
+St. Lawrence Dentistry also wants to make sure the way we take out a tooth is minimally invasive, so when the patient goes home after the tooth removal, they are comfortable.

 Reference: Viva Learning, ‘less trauma with tooth extractions’ 2019